pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

-# Access Manager v3 API for Python SDK (Condensed)
+# Access Manager v3 API for Python SDK

-Access Manager lets servers (initialized with a Secret Key) grant clients time-limited tokens with embedded permissions for PubNub resources using resource lists or RegEx patterns, and optional restriction to a single authorized user.
+Access Manager enforces security controls for client access to PubNub resources by issuing time-limited tokens with embedded permissions.
+Tokens can target specific resources (by ID or RegEx pattern) and can be restricted to a single authorized client (authorized UUID/user).

-Resources:
-- Channels, channel groups, and UUIDs (users’ object metadata)
-- Spaces and users (alternate model)

-Token options:
-- TTL (minutes, required, 1–43,200)
-- Authorized user (authorized_uuid or authorized_user)
-- Resource lists and/or RegEx patterns
+- Supports lists or RegEx patterns per resource.
-- Mixed permissions in a single request

-Unauthorized or invalid tokens return HTTP 403.
+- Supports multiple resources and differing permission levels in one request.
+- Tokens are valid for a TTL you define and can be optionally restricted to a single authorized UUID/user.

 ##### Request execution and return values

-Synchronous: .sync() returns Envelope with:
-- Envelope.result (type depends on API)
-- Envelope.status (PnStatus)
+Choose synchronous or asynchronous execution.

+`.sync()` returns an `Envelope` with `Envelope.result` (type varies) and `Envelope.status` (`PnStatus`).

 ```
 `1pubnub.publish() \